fastforwardlabs/mdff06report/src/03b-technical-blackbox.md

 :::

-The SHAP python library also provides a helpul visualizations that further illustrate the global and local impact of each feature.
+The SHAP python library also provides helpul visualizations that further illustrate the global and local impact of each feature.

 ::: info
     # Local explanation for single instance